Paul Rudd (DJ)

-Paul Rudd (born 15 September 1979), also known professionally as DJ Paul Rudd, is an English house music DJ and music producer.
+Paul Rudd (born 15 September 1979), also known professionally as DJ Paul Rudd, is an English house music DJ, radio presenter and music producer.
 Starting as a radio DJ during the 1990s, he went on to DJ at venues around the world, before returning to the UK club scene.
 Rudd has released fifteen singles to date and his debut album, The Sound of London, came out in November 2012.

 Biography

 1998–2011

 Paul Rudd was born in Dartford, Kent, and had musical influences from both of his parents.
 He set up a school radio station at his secondary school and then moved on to Hospital radio.
 In 1998, Rudd won the 'Search for a Star' competition at the Capital Radio Café in Leicester Square, London, with Neil Fox.
 Since his breakthrough, Rudd DJed at clubs around England including clubs in Liverpool, Manchester, Nottingham and being a resident DJ in London's Galaxy Nightclub.

 Previous to 2011, Rudd had been remixing for Mis-teeq, Alexander O'Neil, Elton John, David Gray and Daft Punk, through Mastermix and DMC.